ShekharShwetank/ShekharShwetank/README.md

 ## OH!
 Looks like I have you interested..

 ⚗️ I’m a hyper-curious, science-fueled brainiac on a mission to build the heck out of life and make it ridiculously better.
 Wasting time?
-Not in this 10 billion percent rational brain(We Binary Bros, if you get the reference).
-If something sparks my interest, it becomes my next grand experiment — and trust me, I go full throttle, no shortcuts, no compromises.
+Not in this 10 billion percent rational brain (We Binary Bros, if you get the reference).
+If something sparks my interest, it becomes my next grand experiment and trust me, I go full throttle, no shortcuts, no compromises.
 Tech is my lab coat and beaker, my katana and shield.
 I take every last skill from the battlefield of industry and weaponize it like a scientific arsenal — deploying it in daily life to engineer brilliance.
 Innovation isn’t a job.
 It’s a stone-cold revival mission to reforge the world, one epic idea at a time.

 📚 Beneath the hype and high-energy hustle, there’s a rational core — shaped by books, long thoughts, and quiet moments of philosophical clarity.
 I’m not just chasing innovation for the thrill; I’m chasing meaning, depth, and ideas that endure.